mikeizbicki/ucr-cs100/assignments/hw/hw4-contributing/README.md

 40 points for writing style

 Ultimately, grading is entirely subjective on my part.
-If I enjoyed reading your writeup, you will get a good score.
+If I enjoyed reading your write-up, you will get a good score.
 If I don't enjoy reading it, you will get a bad score.
 Therefore, I recommend you show me drafts of your progress.
-I'll give you advice on how to make your writeup more fun.
+I'll give you advice on how to make your write-up more fun.

 If you visit the writing center, I will give you +5 points of extra credit on this assignment.
 (You'll also get a much higher grade anyways.)